 Class Got Brass

 Class Got Brass presented by the Gia Maione Prima Foundation is a program of the New Orleans Jazz & Heritage Foundation to support music education in the schools while promoting the traditional brass band music of New Orleans.
 It is open to middle schools and high schools in Louisiana.

 The Jazz & Heritage Foundation started the Class Got Brass contest in 2012 to provide additional funding for music education in middle schools and high schools and to promote New Orleans’ cultural traditions, including the famous second line and brass bands.

 Competing bands are limited to 12 members and can only feature one bass drum, one snare drum, one tuba and instruments that are recognized as part of the brass band tradition.
 Schools are encouraged to augment their bands with “steppers,” or dancers.
-Winning teams received prizes in the form of gift certificates that may be redeemed for instruments, instrument repair, sheet music or other supplies or services to support the needs of schools’ music program.
+Winning teams receive prizes in the form of a grant check that may be redeemed for instruments, instrument repair, sheet music or other supplies or services to support the needs of schools’ music program.

 VIDEO: See the mini-documentary about the Class Got Brass program produced by Jazz Fest presenting sponsor, Shell.